 HC transfers Behbal Kalan firing case from Faridkot to Chandigarh

+Chandigarh :The Punjab and Haryana high court on Friday transferred the trial in the 2015 Behbal Kalan firing case from Faridkot to Chandigarh.

-The high court acted on the plea of one of the accused, Charanjit Sharma, then Moga senior superintendent of police, who had in 2019 sought the transfer of the case on security grounds.
+The high court acted on the plea of one of the accused, Charanjit Sharma, then Moga senior superintendent of police (SSP), who had in 2019 sought the transfer of the case on security grounds.
+Ever since the petitioner was nominated as accused, he and his family members have been receiving threats to their lives from fundamentalist organisation, he had claimed.

 A firing incident was reported at Kotkapura also where protesters suffered injuries.